DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/signals/servo-signals.md

 ![Servo mount to operate a Semaphore Signal](/_static/images/i2c/SemaphoreSignal.jpg)

-For more information on servo modules and servos, refer to the information on the `/reference/hardware/servo-module`{.interpreted-text role="doc"} page.
+For more information on servo modules and servos, refer to the information on the `/reference/hardware/servo-module` page.

 ## Controlling semaphore or servo signals

-Controlling semaphore/servo signals is exactly the same as light signals, skip to `/ex-commandstation/accessories/signals/signal-control`{.interpreted-text role="doc"} for information on controlling signals.
+Controlling semaphore/servo signals is exactly the same as light signals, skip to `/ex-commandstation/accessories/signals/signal-control` for information on controlling signals.